Contract Services - maintained schools

 The Capita SIMS Annual Entitlement is a 12 month fixed contract and cannot be cancelled part way through the year.
 Notification that a school wishes to move away from SIMS as their Management Information System (MIS) would need to be made in writing to HfL by 10th December to prevent further charges in the following financial year.

 No. When schools convert, Capita require that the academy purchase the licences directly from them.
 However, the school is still able to purchase their Service Desk support from HfL.
 Data Management Services can provide further information should the school be considering conversion, as part of their due diligence.

-As part of the contract pricing is based on pupil numbers on roll, if the school has increased in numbers since last year, this can move them into a different pricing band, resulting in a higher contract price.
+As part of the contract pricing is based on pupil numbers on roll, if the school has increased or decreased in numbers since last year, this can move them into a different pricing band.
 Also, if the school has started using a new module in SIMS, e.g. Dinner Money, there may be an additional charge for HfL to support that module, which would have been discussed at the time is was installed, plus Capita SIMS will charge additional Annual Entitlement on that module.

 This is a service for schools who wish to have weekly visits from a member of the Financial services team to complete and report on a schools monthly financial position.

-Plan A covers the end-to-end process of bookkeeping and reporting including year-end reporting and submissions required by Hertfordshire County Council.
-While Plan B is for schools that wish to and are able to take responsibility for routine financial processing, but require additional support in meeting reporting and budget monitoring requirements.
+Plan A is the more commonly used phrase to describe our full bursar service.
+This covers the end-to-end process of bookkeeping and reporting including year-end reporting and submissions required by Hertfordshire County Council.
+While Plan B or our enhanced bursar service is for schools that wish to and are able to take responsibility for routine financial processing, but require additional support in meeting reporting and budget monitoring requirements.

-The details are outlined in the contract services document sent to schools on 4th February 2019.
+The details are outlined in the contract services document sent to schools on xxxxxx

 Access to training courses in venues around the county at a discounted rate plus: